NREL/FuelLib/docs/tutorials.rst

     # Create a groupContribution object for the fuel "heptane-decane"
     fuel = fl.groupContribution("heptane-decane")

-Upon intitialization, the ``groupContribution`` object will read the initial weight percentage composition and group decomposition data from the specified files.
+Upon initialization, the ``groupContribution`` object will read the initial weight percentage composition and group decomposition data from the specified files.
 The object stores vectors of the calculated fundamental properties at standard conditions for each component of the fuel as described in :ref:`eq-GCM-properties`.
 For example, we can display the fuel name, the components in the fuel, the initial composition, and the critical temperature for each component: